Skip to main content

 Observation

-I noticed the challenge description explicitly says the modulus n is a product of many primes instead of two, which suggested that each individual prime factor must be much smaller than in standard RSA and therefore factorable with ordinary tools rather than requiring Wiener's attack or a small-exponent shortcut.
+The description says n is a product of many primes rather than two.
+That forces each individual prime to be much smaller than in standard RSA, which puts it within reach of ordinary factoring tools.
+No Wiener's attack or small-exponent trick needed.

 Standard RSA uses n = p*q with two large primes. b00tl3gRSA3 uses n = p1*p2*...*pk for many primes.
 To keep n a similar size, each prime is much smaller, which makes n factorable with ordinary tools. e is large/random here, so small-exponent and Wiener (small-d) attacks do not apply; the weakness is purely that n factors.